kovidgoyal/calibre/manual/edit.rst

 ------------------------

 .. image:: images/live-preview.png
-    :alt: The Live preview panel
+    :alt: The Live preview panel showing a rendering of the current file
     :class: float-left-img

 The :guilabel:`File preview` gives you an overview of the various files inside